↓

 Cavitied G.Rosul gourd

-Sitar Factory Posted on Wednesday, 21 October 2015 by AnandaTuesday, 5 January 2016
+SiTAR FAcToRY Posted on Wednesday, 21 October 2015 by AnandaTuesday, 5 January 2016

 The second tumba of this brandnew beginners G.Rosul sitar has been affected by worms.
 When the instrument fell down to the ground one day, the gourd got severely broken.
 Close examination revealed that a big worm has been digging a lot of tunnels through the gourds soft & dry flesh.
 At some points only the very thin outer peel (hard crust) has been left making this tumba extremely fragile.
 Where and when this worm got in and out the gourd is hard to find out.
 But certainly we don’t want this kind of destructive parasites inside our beloved instruments, nor in our house…